Willie Irvine: International career

 Irvine's first taste of international football came in 1958, when he represented the Northern Ireland schoolboy team in the Victory Shield.
-Five years later, he made his debut for the Northern Ireland national under-23 football team, when he played alongside his brother Bobby in the 1–5 defeat to Wales on 27 February 1963.
+Five years later, he made his debut for the Northern Ireland national under-23 football team, when he played alongside his brother Bobby in a 5–1 defeat to Wales on 27 February 1963.
 During the next two years, he played twice more for the under-23 team, scoring three goals for the side.
 Irvine received his first call-up to the Northern Ireland senior team in April 1963, one month before he made his professional debut for Burnley.
-He went straight into the team and won his first cap on 3 April 1963 in the 1–4 loss to Wales in the British Home Championship.
+He went straight into the team and won his first cap on 3 April 1963 in a 4–1 loss to Wales in the British Home Championship.
 He received his next cap the following month and scored his first international goal on 30 May 1963 in the 1–1 draw with Spain in the first round of the 1964 European Nations Cup.
-It was over a year before Irvine was selected to represent his country again, when he was included in the squad for the 1–2 defeat to Switzerland in a qualification match for the 1966 FIFA World Cup.
+It was over a year before Irvine was selected to represent his country again, when he was included in the squad for a 2–1 defeat to Switzerland in a qualification match for the 1966 FIFA World Cup.
 On 25 November 1964, he scored his second Northern Ireland goal in the loss to Scotland in the British Home Championship.
 Irvine was involved in his first win with the Northern Ireland team when they defeated the Netherlands in a World Cup qualifying game on 17 March 1965.
 During the remainder of the 1964–65 season, he won a further three caps for his country.

 Between 2 October 1965 and 30 March 1966, Irvine scored in four consecutive international fixtures.
-The run started with a goal against Scotland in the British Home Championship, followed by a goal in the 1–2 loss to England on 10 November 1965.
-Two weeks later, he netted in a World Cup qualifier against Albania before scoring in the 4–1 win against Wales to complete the run.
-Irvine continued to play for Northern Ireland, winning caps against Mexico, England and Scotland, but it was almost two-and-a-half years before he scored again in international football.
+The run started with a goal against Scotland in the British Home Championship, followed by a goal in a 2–1 loss to England on 10 November 1965.
+Two weeks later, he netted in a World Cup qualifier against Albania before scoring in a 4–1 win against Wales to complete the run.
+Irvine continued to play for Northern Ireland, winning caps against Mexico, England and Scotland, but it was almost two and a half years before he scored again in international football.
 His two goals in a friendly match against Israel were his last for Northern Ireland, although he did win another five caps for his country.
 After leaving Burnley in 1968, his inclusion in the Northern Ireland squad became less frequent and between 1969 and 1972 he did not make an appearance for the team.
-After three years out of the side, he returned for the 0–2 loss to Scotland on 20 May 1972.
+After three years out of the side, he returned for a 2–0 loss to Scotland on 20 May 1972.
 He played against England three days later before winning his 23rd and final cap in the goal-less draw with Wales, the team against which he had made his international debut, on 27 May 1972.

-International goals

-Under–23

-Scores and results list Northern Ireland U23's goal tally first.